PeterConstable/PythonTutorial/8_For.md

 In some situations, you may need to step through a list but then make changes to it without the loop.
 In any programming language, doing this kind of thing is bug prone and can be tricky to get right.
 In particular, as you step through a sequence, if you add or remove an item, then your counter gets out of sync with the sequence contents.

-In Python, the sequence in the ```for``` statement is evaluated only once, before the first iteration.
+In Python, the sequence reference in the ```for``` statement is evaluated only once, before the first iteration.
+But it's identifying the sequence object at that point, not all the elements in the sequence.
+The implementation is stepping through elements by position.
+So, if the elements change while a loop is executed, the implementation know what position it's at, but not that the elements are changing.
 If an element is added within the loop, the runtime can get end up operating on the same element repeatedly.
 Or if an element is removed, then a following element in the sequence may be skipped.

 Consider this example: